 The System is authorized by Section 338.2275 of the Florida Statutes to have up to \$10.0 billion of outstanding revenue bonds to fund approved projects.
-The System has issued \$2.9 billion of outstanding revenue bonds to finance the construction of expansion projects and system improvements.
-At June 30, 2012, \$7.1 billion remains of the statutory limitation on outstanding bonds.
+The System has issued \$2.8 billion of outstanding revenue bonds related to the financing of the construction of expansion projects and system improvements.
+At June 30, 2013, \$7.2 billion remains of the statutory limitation on outstanding bonds.